MicrosoftDocs/architecture-center/docs/guide/technology-choices/vector-search.md

 | Multiple Vector Fields | Yes | No | Yes | Yes | N/A |
 | Multiple Vector Indexes | Yes | No | Yes | Yes | N/A |

-1. <span id="a1">Vector search is supported by pgvector which is the [extension of PostgreSQL](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/how-to-use-pgvector).</span>
+1. <span id="a1">'pgvector' supports vector search which is the [extension of PostgreSQL](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/how-to-use-pgvector).</span>
 1. <span id="a2">[Use vector search on embeddings](https://learn.microsoft.com/en-us/azure/cosmos-db/mongodb/vcore/vector-search) in Azure Cosmos DB for MongoDB vCore</span>
 1. <span id="a3">Vectors in Azure AI Search</span>
-1. <span id="a4">Vector search is not provided as a first-class feature, but it can be implemented by [using columnstore indexes and functions for cosine similarity](https://devblogs.microsoft.com/azure-sql/vector-similarity-search-with-azure-sql-database-and-openai/)</span>
+1. <span id="a4">Vector search isn't provided as a first-class feature, but it can be implemented by [using columnstore indexes and functions for cosine similarity](https://devblogs.microsoft.com/azure-sql/vector-similarity-search-with-azure-sql-database-and-openai/)</span>
 1. <span id="a5">Need to unpivot dimension(array) to table row.
 [Vectors are stored with columnstore index](https://devblogs.microsoft.com/azure-sql/vector-similarity-search-with-azure-sql-database-and-openai/).</span>
 1. <span id="a6">Embedding models from OpenAI, 1536 for both text-embedding-ada-002 and text-embedding-3-small, and 3072 for text-embedding-3-large.
 For [Azure AI Vision multimodal embedding models](https://learn.microsoft.com/en-us/azure/ai-services/computer-vision/concept-image-retrieval), 1024 for both image and text.</span>
 1. <span id="a7">Vectors can have up to [16,000 dimensions](https://github.com/pgvector/pgvector?tab=readme-ov-file#vector-type).
 But index using IVFFlat and HNSW supports vectors with up to 2,000 dimensions.</span>